Ever wonder what your daily math block should look like?

 There are 2 different things going on during this portion of your math block.

-Math Centers – Students practice and review math skills in small groups or pairs, without teacher support (You’ll be at working with your small group).
+Math Centers – Students practice and review math skills in small groups or pairs, without teacher support (You’ll be working with your small group).

 Kids transition through a series of activities that are at their independent level.
 Remember this is review.
 The key is to NOT include content that your kids don’t know.
 Your kids will become frustrated which will ultimately frustrate you.
 And that’s what we don’t want.